jlgingrich/cmdtactoe/README.md

 A two-player version of TicTacToe that runs on the command line!

-Written in two days by Liam G. in Java.
+Written by Liam G. in Java.

 To run the project from the command line, run the following: